 The main difference is that Ghost themes are more powerful and more customiseable.
 You can do whatever you want without having tags/code stripped and removed.

 Have a browse of our range of pre-made themes over on the Ghost Marketplace to get a sense of what's possible.

 Ghost has the best support for search engine optimisation and social sharing features of any blogging platform in the world.
 You don’t need any extra plugins or extensions, and you don’t need to write any extra code.
 It just works.

 There are built-in XML sitemaps, Google AMP pages, canonical tags, optimised URLs, microformats, Facebook Open Graph tags, support for Twitter cards and clean semantic markup.
 All of this is done for you automatically, with no plugins needed.

-All of your writing is contributing to Tumblr network.
+When you blog on Tumblr, you give up the rights to your content.
+They have the right to suspend, remove or repurpose your content as they see fit.
+(As everyone has recently discovered) All of your writing is contributing to Tumblr network.
 While this gives you the benefit of a network effect, where more people are exposed to your work, it means that you ultimately have far less control.

 Ghost is completely open source software, which means that not only do you own your content outright - you also own the technology.
 So even if Ghost (the company) shuts down, you're still able to keep using Ghost (the software) for as long as you like.
 If you take your publishing seriously, this is really important.

 Many people run their blogs as a business and depend on it for income, so they can't just afford to have some executive decide to shut them down one day with barely any warning.

 Compared to other Tumblr alternatives out there, Ghost is the only platform built with a really modern technology stack.
 What does that mean for you?
 Speed.
 Lots, and lots of speed.
 Ghost sites load faster than just about anything else out there.